Electrocuting an Elephant: Synopsis

-The 74-second film opens with Topsy being led past a crowd of people through an unfinished Luna Park to the execution spot, an island in the middle of a "lagoon" used for boat-rides, by elephant handler Carl Goliath.
+The 74-second film opens with Topsy being led past a crowd of people through an unfinished Luna Park to the execution spot, an island in the middle of a lagoon used for boat-rides, by elephant handler Carl Goliath.

 The film cuts and an intervening hour and forty-five minutes are not recorded.
 During this unrecorded interval, Topsy refused to cross the bridge to the island forcing the park employees and Brooklyn Edison electricians to re-rig the strangling apparatus and electrical wiring to where Topsy stood.
-Topsy was also fed carrots laced with cyanide while copper-clad sandals connected to electric lines were strapped to her feet.
+Topsy was fed carrots laced with 460 grams of potassium cyanide by press agent Charles Murray, while copper-clad sandals connected to electric lines were strapped to her feet.
 When the film camera restarts, Topsy is seen with the bridge over the lagoon and the original execution spot.
 Topsy tries to shake off one of the sandals and then stands still.

-At that point she stiffens as 6,600-volts AC is applied to her body.
-Smoke rises from her feet as she topples to the ground.
+Sharkey gave a signal and an electrician on a telephone told the superintendent at Coney Island station nine blocks away to close a switch, before Luna Park chief electrician Hugh Thomas closes another within the park, sending 6,600 volts from Bay Ridge across Topsy's body for 10 seconds, toppling her to the ground as smoke rises from her feet.
+According to at least one contemporary account, she died "without a trumpet or a groan."
 Right at the end of the film, the noose tied around Topsy's neck can be seen tightening.